Article 1: Definitions

 The contractor reserves all rights with regard to products of the mind that it uses or develops in the context of the execution of the assignment, insofar as these do not already belong to third parties;

 The client is expressly forbidden to reproduce, disclose or use those products, including advice, reports, computer programs, system designs, working methods, model and final contracts and other products of the mind from the contractor, in the broadest sense of the word, whether or not involving third parties;

 The client is not permitted to make those products available to third parties, other than for the purpose of obtaining an expert opinion regarding the work of the contractor.

 Any agreement between PSG and the client is governed by Dutch law.

 Article 22: Amendments to the General Terms and Conditions

-PSG is authorized to make changes to these General Terms and Conditions.
+PSG is authorised to make changes to these General Terms and Conditions.
 These changes take effect when they are filed with the Chamber of Commerce in Haarlem.
-“PSG” will send the changed conditions to the client in time.
-If no time of commencement has been notified, changes to the client will take effect as soon as the change has been notified to him.
+PSG will send the changed conditions to the client in a timely manner.
+If no time of commencement has been specified, changes with respect to the client will take effect as soon as they have been notified of the changes.